STEMinds/STEMinds-Docs/docs/kits/eduponics_mini/advance_usage/basic_mqtt_client.md

 ## Connecting Eduponics Mini to WiFi

-First thing you might be asking yourself "how does the Eduponics mini communicate with the cloud without wireless connectivity?"
+The first thing you might be asking yourself "how does the Eduponics mini communicate with the cloud without wireless connectivity?"
 Well, the good news is ESP32, the microcontroller that the Eduponics mini uses includes WiFi and Bluetooth!
 <br/><br/>
 First thing before we even think about using the MQTT functionality is to make sure that our Eduponics Mini board can connect to the WiFi and has network connectivity so we could proceed.

-We can archive this by creating <b>boot.py</b> file, this file will first load when our Eduponics Mini restart or the power plugged in, in this file we'll configure the WiFi credentials such as ESSID (WiFi name) and the WiFi password.
+We can achieve this by creating <b>boot.py</b> file, this file will first load when our Eduponics Mini restart or the power plugged in, in this file we'll configure the WiFi credentials such as ESSID (WiFi name) and the WiFi password.
 <br/><br/>
 Once we've connected to the WiFi using the station.connect() command, we can print our ESP32 WiFi IP address into the console.